 The physical education facilities on the Shaker campus are many and include a football field, two soccer fields, an outside teaching area, a six-lane 400-meter artificial surface track, three baseball fields, eight tennis courts, a double-size gymnasium, a wrestling room and a four lane 25-yard indoor pool.

 Physical education focuses on sport-related activities, physical fitness, and recreational and lifetime activities.
 Emphasis is placed on refining specialized skills in sport-related activities, team-building activities, and simple game strategies.
 Fourteen sports activities are offered and include soccer, floor hockey, swimming, and baseball.

 The sixth-grade program focuses on sport-related activities, physical fitness, recreational and lifetime activities.
 Our program provides an opportunity for each boy to develop increased participation and appreciation for specific sports they may wish to choose at the interscholastic level in seventh and eighth grades.
 The boys meet for forty minutes four times a week.
 More emphasis is placed on sportsmanship, refining specialized skills in sport-related activities, as well as simple game strategies.

 GRADES 7 & 8

-The PHYSICAL EDUCATION curriculum focuses on physical fitness, and recreational and lifetime activities.
-Our curriculum offers activities in sport games (volleyball, team handball, Tchoukball), fitness activities (aquatic, aerobic activities, weight equipment) and recreational games (inline skating, table tennis).
+The seven and eighth physical education program focuses on physical fitness, recreational and lifetime activities.
+Our curriculum offers activities in both team and individual sport games, fitness activities such as aquatics, aerobic activities and recreational games.